andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 <h4 class="article-subheader" id="technology">Norsk Teknisk</h4>
-Upset that the Viking Ship Museum is closed.
-Closed from September 2021 until 2025.

-The Norwegian Museum of Science and Technology sits a quarter mile from the source of the Akerselva, where Maridalsvannet releases her stored precipitation on its journey to the Osloflord.
-The museum wastes no time showcasing the importance of the Akerselva with a 20' replica water wheel spinning just steps inside the museum.
+Norsk Teknisk, i.e. the Norwegian Museum of Science and Technology, sits a quarter mile from the source of the Akerselva; steps from where Maridalsvannet releases her stored precipitation to begin its journey to the Osloflord.
+I've decided to spend my final day in Oslo here because, I mean, have you met me?
+Also the Viking Ship Museum is closed until 2025.

+Norsk Teknisk wastes no time showcasing the importance of the Akerselva with a 20' replica water wheel spinning inside the main atrium.

 <figure class="figure">
   <div class="row">